Hire in India — without an entity

 📅 Holidays in India

-Employees in India are entitled to 10 paid public holidays.
+Employees in India are entitled to a number of public holidays (also known as ‘statutory holidays’, depending on the state in question.
 There are three national public holidays that apply across the country: This covers Republic Day, Independence Day and Mahatma Gandhi Jayanti.
-Other paid holidays vary by state, local custom, and religion.
+Other paid holidays vary by state, local custom, industry/sector and religion, and overall, amount to 10-20 days per year.
+For example, central government employees are entitled to 17 public holidays in 2022 (14 specific mandated days, and three that can be chosen from a list).

 🏦 India's tax and contribution system